NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 ### Acceleration

 We report the runtime of these notebooks on various GCP instances below.
 All runtimes are given in seconds.
 Acceleration is given in parentheses.
 Benchmarking was performed on Dec 16, 2020.
+Note: this section is out of date and will be revised shortly.

 | Step                         | CPU <br> n1-highmem-32 <br> 32 vCPUs | GPU <br> n1-highmem-16 <br> T4 16 GB GPU <br> (Acceleration)  | GPU <br> n1-highmem-16 <br> Tesla V100 16 GB GPU <br> (Acceleration) | GPU <br> a2-highgpu-1g <br> Tesla A100 40GB GPU <br> (Acceleration) |
 |------------------------------|---------------------------|----------------------------|-------------------|--------------|